Ziggyyyyyyyy/hospital-management-system-v2/README.md

 - Role-specific access to sensitive healthcare workflows
 - Pharmacy, admissions, records and billing operations

-The Hospital Management System brings these workflows together into a single role-based platform.
+The **Hospital Management System (HMS)** brings these workflows together into a single role-based platform.

 ### Core Design Principle